submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 It's best to start working with the broader community to create release notes well before the release.
 Create a PR to start the process, and work with contributors to get everything added and reviewed.

+### Updating Dependencies

+Verify that all dependencies are up to date before branch cutting at the first release candidate.
+See the [CI Maintenance docs](../building-testing/ci-maintenance) for details about versions that must be manually maintained.

 ## Automated Release Creation Process

 Most of the release can be done in a series of mostly-automated steps.
 After each step, a Pull Request is sent with the correct YAML